Maurinho Fonseca

 Mauro Fonseca (born 8 February 1975), better known as Maurinho, is a Brazilian former professional footballer and manager, who played as a right back.

-Player career
+Playing career

 Revealed by Bragantino, Maurinho was notable mainly for his time at CR Flamengo, where he made 209 appearances and scored 10 goals.
 With the club he was three times state champions, and also won 199 Copa Mercosur and 2001 Copa dos Campeões.

 Managerial career

 Maurinho began his career as an assistant to former players Athirson and Dejan Petkovic.
 In 2018, in his first job as a coach, he was champion with Mageense, in the fourth level of football in Rio de Janeiro.
 He also had a notable spell at Pérolas Negras de Resende.
 In 2024, he coached Paritins in the Campeonato Amazonense, being announced in April as coach of Princesa do Solimões.

 In the 2025 season, Fonseca again coached Parintins during the state championship, and Concórdia in the Copa Santa Catarina.